 Are your floors dirty and dingy?
 Installing new wood or vinyl floors gives your home an updated look and a fresh appearance.
 There are options for nearly any budget, and you can do one room at a time or your entire house.

 The cost of floors varies.
 Your best bet is to visit your local hardware store or flooring center to see what they have in stock.
 Find a style you like within your price range and choose to have them installed or do the sweat equity yourself to save money.

-You may be able to refinish or paint rather than buy all new depending upon the type of flooring you currently have.
+You may be able to refinish or paint rather than buy all new dependinonon the type of flooring you currently have.
 Wood floors can be sanded, stained, and sealed.
 Vinyl flooring can be painted and sealed.